-Join Executive Chef Eugenio in Rome for an exclusive hands-on pizza making class in his authentic Roman-style kitchen.
-He will teach you the history, technique, and skills to making the perfect pizza.
-Learn the tastes and traditions of authentic pizza with Italy’s most colorful and acclaimed chef in the heart of Rome.
+Tie on your apron in Rome and join us for an exclusive hands-on pizza making class where you will learn the history, technique, and skills of making the perfect pizza.
+Discover the tastes and traditions of authentic Roman pizza in the heart of Rome.
 This cooking class is a great day activity for adults and children.
-(Classes for kids are hosted separately from adults and are grouped by family or age group).

-He takes you up close to the classical cuisine of the Eternal City, while transforming dough into a delicate golden crust topped with Italy’s finest tomatoes, Mozzarella and more.
-You too can become a Pizzaiolo, pizza maker, for a day.
+Transforming dough into a delicate golden crust topped with Italy’s finest tomatoes, Mozzarella and more.
+You too can become a Pizzaiolo, pizza maker, for a day!!!

-Chef Eugenio’s pizza making class brings you up close with our Pizzaiolo showing you how to mix, knead and bake a true Italian pizza.
+Our Roman pizza making class brings you up close with our Pizzaiolo, showing you how to mix, knead and bake a true Italian pizza.
 Learn the technique of dough making, rolling & driving the dough for the perfect pizza.
 Then slice into your Roman style pizza garnished with your choice of tomatoes, assorted cheese, grilled vegetables, salumi, ham or more!

 The morning class starts at 10am with a welcome and introduction followed by the preparation of authentic Italian pizza.
-Join Chef Eugenio for this intense pizza cooking class as he takes you through the technical steps to making perfect Italian pizza.
-Lunch follows on the foods prepared in class.
+Join this educational and fun pizza cooking class and learn the technical steps to making perfect Italian pizza.

-A recipe book is included with compilation of Eugenio’s creations; recipes may vary depending on the seasons, so we encourage each guest to bring a notebook and camera into the kitchen.
+A recipe book is included with compilation of recipes.
+We encourage each guest to bring a notebook and camera into the kitchen.

 The History of Pizza Margherita